Floren1026/SNR/README.md

 - Python 3.10.13 (Recommend to use [Anaconda](https://www.anaconda.com/download/#linux)).
 - [PyTorch = 2.1.2](https://pytorch.org/) .

+## Dataset
+- In this paper, we use the commonly used dataset ImageNet, DIV2K, COCO and 102Flower.
+- Run `sh scripts/train.py ` for training.
+- Run `sh scripts/test.py ` for testing.

 # Citation
 If our work is useful for your research, please consider citing: